 Third-party designee - If you want to authorize a friend, family member, or any other person (third-party designee) you choose to discuss this sales tax return with the New York State Tax Department, mark an X in the Yes box in the Third-party designee area of your return.
 Also, enter the designee's name, phone number, and any five-digit number the designee chooses as his or her personal identification number (PIN).
 If you want to authorize the paid preparer who signed your return to discuss the return with the Tax Department, enter Preparer in the space for the designee's name.
 You do not have to provide the other information requested.
-If you mark the Yes box you are authorizing the Tax Department requested.
 If you mark the Yes box, you are authorizing the Tax Department to discuss with the designee any questions that may arise during the processing of your return.
 You are also authorizing the designee to: